rthrfrd/webxx/README.md

     - `continue` -> `continue_`
     - `float` -> `float_`

-### Memory safety
+### Memory safety & efficiency

+- The type of value you provide as content to webxx elements/attributes/etc generally determines whether webxx will make a copy of the value or not:
+  - __Will not result in a copy:__
+    - `[const] char*`
+    - `[const] std::string_view`
+    - `[const] std::string&&`
+  - __Will result in a copy:__
+    - `[const] std::string`
 - As it is possible to render elements at a different time from constructing them, __you must make sure that the objects you reference in your document have not been destroyed before you render__.
-- It is encouraged to use `std::move` to move variables into the components where they are needed, both for performance and to ensure they remain in scope.
+- It is encouraged to use `std::move` to move variables into the components where they are needed, both for performance and to ensure their lifetimes are extended to that of the webxx document.
 - Alternatively you can pass in variables by value, so that the document retains its own copy of the data it needs to render, which cannot fall out of scope.
 - Additional care must be taken when providing `std::string_view`s to the document.
 While performant, you must ensure the underlying string has not been destroyed.